Pamoi/datavalanche/README.md

 # Data description
 _(All the data mentionned in this section is referenced in the links above)_
   * Avalanche data from the Swiss Avalanche Foundation.
 Contains entries for every fatal avalanche in the last 20 years (359 avalanches).
 Contains the date, location, starting point, elevation, activity (e.g. off-piste skiing), victims, and danger-level that day.
   * Meteorological data might be slightly harder: the HISTALP data looked promising, however Switzerland is not a part of it, and it's only monthly data anyways.
 The Meteoswiss website is very confusing.
 There is some stuff on opendata.swiss, which in the end links to this: http://data.geo.admin.ch/ which isn't the clearest organisation either.
 Maybe we should directly contact Meteoswiss?
+I found this: data.geo.admin.ch/ch.meteoschweiz.swissmetnet/VQHA69.csv it is the data from all the swiss stations at 15:50 today (at least when I checked).
+How do we get all the data?

 # Feasibility and Risks
 Really depends on our ability to get meteo data.
 I guess Meteoswiss might agree to collaborate?
 If that's not the case, then we might be at a dead end.